There may be a range of reasons the NDIA or Local Area Coordinator is contacting you at the moment.

 - We are calling participants who have health, disability or circumstances which could make them more vulnerable during the Coronavirus pandemic.

-If we are calling to check in on you and make sure that you can still access supports in your NDIS plan because of the COVID-19 situation, these conversations may lead to plan review, if your situation has changed.
+If we are calling to check in on you and make sure that you can still access supports in your NDIS plan because of the COVID-19 situation, these conversations may lead to plan reassessment, if your situation has changed.
 You can ask for this to be scheduled for a more convenient time so you can have family or friends support you.
 Calls may occur outside usual business hours and will be from a private number.

-We will always explain if we are undertaking a plan review or any other official process.
+We will always explain if we are undertaking a plan reassessment or any other official process.
 We will discuss this at the start of the call and confirm at the end you are comfortable with the process and next steps.

 To protect your privacy, we will ask you some questions to identify you before we discuss your details